-Bottom line: Fundbox offers lines of credit with faster funding, more flexible requirements and a simpler application than you’ll find at most banks.
-The total cost can be higher than a credit card — though it’s comparable to other similar products.
-Read our full review or get our 30-second take.
+Fundbox offers lines of credit with faster funding, more flexible requirements and a simpler application than you'll find at most banks.
+But the total cost can be higher than a credit card.

 - No paperwork